Sonic-Amiga/DEVIComm/README.md

 from original authors is preserved in README-original.md file, please refer for more information.

+I, the author of changes to original Trifork demo code, have no affitiations with either Trifork or Danfoss companies.
+This work is being done in my private time on behalf of my own purely for evaluation and research purposes.
+No commercial interests are being (or will be) pursued.
+My contact email is pavel_fedin@mail.ru.

 ## How to use

 1. Build and run the demo application.